walker-reynolds/uns_workshop/README.md

 example: uns/usa/tx/dallas/wdr

-Namespaces will be published under subtopics like: uns/usa/tx/dallas/wdr/descriptive uns/usa/tx/dallas/wdr/functional uns/usa/tx/dallas/wdr/informative
+Namespaces will be published under subtopics like:
+- uns/usa/tx/dallas/wdr/descriptive
+- uns/usa/tx/dallas/wdr/functional
+- uns/usa/tx/dallas/wdr/informative

 ---

-### Step 2: Dynamic Functional Namespace
+## Step 2: Dynamic Functional Namespace with Mouse Tracking

-This step adds the following functionality:
+In this step, we extend the functionality from Step 1 by introducing **mouse tracking**.
+The student will:

-- Track real-time mouse movements using Python.
+- Use Python's `pynput` library to track real-time mouse movements.
-- Update and publish the functional namespace dynamically with the timestamp of the last mouse movement.
+- Dynamically update the **functional namespace** to include the timestamp of the last mouse movement.
+- Continuously publish the updated functional namespace every 5 seconds to the MQTT broker.

+### Key Features:
+- **Mouse Tracking**: Every time the mouse is moved, the timestamp of the movement is recorded.
+- **Dynamic Functional Namespace**: The functional namespace now includes the `last_mouse_movement` timestamp, which updates in real-time.
+- **Continuous Publishing**: The functional namespace is re-published every 5 seconds, reflecting the most recent mouse movement.

+### MQTT Topic Structure:
+The student will continue to publish to a unique root topic: uns/usa/tx/dallas/wdr

+Namespaces will be published under subtopics like:
+- uns/usa/tx/dallas/wdr/descriptive
+- uns/usa/tx/dallas/wdr/functional
+- uns/usa/tx/dallas/wdr/informative

+### How It Works:
+1. **Descriptive Namespace**: Collects system and user information, similar to Step 1.
+2. **Functional Namespace**: Updated dynamically with the last mouse movement timestamp.
+3. **Informative Namespace**: A placeholder for system messages, unchanged from Step 1.

+In this step, the script continues to handle MQTT communication and monitor mouse movements in real-time.
+Every 5 seconds, the functional namespace is updated and published, showing the latest interaction.

 ---